History of Elizabeth II in Timeline

 1960: Princess Margaret's Marriage to Antony Armstrong-Jones

-In 1960, Princess Margaret married Antony Armstrong-Jones, who was later created Earl of Snowdon.
-This marriage followed Margaret's decision to abandon plans to marry Peter Townsend due to political and religious objections.
+In 1960, Princess Margaret married Antony Armstrong-Jones, who was created Earl of Snowdon the following year.

 March 1964: Birth of Prince Edward

-In March 1964, Elizabeth gave birth to her fourth child, Prince Edward.
+In March 1964, Elizabeth II gave birth to her fourth child, Prince Edward.

 Others born on this day/year

 Before her tour through parts of Quebec in 1964, the press reported that extremists within the Quebec separatist movement were plotting Elizabeth's assassination.
-A riot broke out in Montreal, but her calmness and courage were noted.
+No assassination attempt was made, but a riot did break out while she was in Montreal.

-In 1965, the Conservatives adopted a formal mechanism for electing a leader, thus relieving the Queen of her involvement in the appointment of the prime minister.
+In 1965, the Conservative Party adopted a formal mechanism for electing a leader, relieving Elizabeth II of her involvement in the selection process.

-In 1966, Elizabeth was criticized for waiting eight days before visiting the village of Aberfan, where a mining disaster killed 116 children and 28 adults.
-The delay was later regretted.
+In 1966, Elizabeth II was criticized for waiting eight days before visiting Aberfan, where a mining disaster killed 116 children and 28 adults.

 1970: First Royal Walkabout

-Elizabeth's first royal walkabout, meeting ordinary members of the public, took place during a tour of Australia and New Zealand in 1970.
+In 1970, Elizabeth II instituted a new practice: her first royal walkabout, meeting ordinary members of the public, which took place during a tour of Australia and New Zealand.

-In October 1972, Elizabeth toured Yugoslavia, becoming the first British monarch to visit a communist country.
-She was received by President Josip Broz Tito and greeted by a large crowd in Belgrade.
+In October 1972, Elizabeth II toured Yugoslavia, becoming the first British monarch to visit a communist country.
+She was received by President Josip Broz Tito in Belgrade.

-In 1973, the British government sought entry to the European Community, a goal it achieved as Britain's ties to its former empire weakened.
+In 1973, the British government achieved entry to the European Community.

-In February 1974, British Prime Minister Edward Heath advised Elizabeth to call a general election in the middle of her tour of the Austronesian Pacific Rim, requiring her to fly back to Britain.
-The election resulted in a hung parliament, and Harold Wilson formed a government after Heath's coalition discussions failed.
+In February 1974, British prime minister Edward Heath advised Elizabeth to call a general election in the middle of her tour of the Austronesian Pacific Rim, requiring her to fly back to Britain.

-In 1975, during the Australian constitutional crisis, Australian Prime Minister Gough Whitlam was dismissed by Governor-General Sir John Kerr.
-Elizabeth declined to reverse Kerr's decision, fueling Australian republicanism.
+In 1975, during the Australian constitutional crisis, Governor-General Sir John Kerr dismissed Prime Minister Gough Whitlam.
+Elizabeth II declined to reverse Kerr's decision, saying she would not interfere in decisions reserved for the governor-general.

-In 1977, Prime Minister Pierre Trudeau pirouetted behind Elizabeth's back at Buckingham Palace.
-This was seen as a sign of disrespect.
+In 1977, Pierre Trudeau, the Canadian prime minister, pirouetted behind Elizabeth's back at Buckingham Palace.

 1978: State Visit by Nicolae Ceaușescu

-In 1978, Elizabeth endured a state visit to the United Kingdom by Romania's communist leader, Nicolae Ceaușescu, and his wife, Elena, though privately she disapproved of them.
+In 1978, Elizabeth II endured a state visit to the United Kingdom by Romania's communist leader, Nicolae Ceaușescu, and his wife, Elena.

-In 1978, Princess Margaret divorced Antony Armstrong-Jones, Earl of Snowdon.
-Margaret did not remarry after the divorce.
+In 1978, Princess Margaret divorced Antony Armstrong-Jones.
+She did not remarry.

-September 1982: Prince Andrew's Service in the Falklands War
+September 1982: Prince Andrew Served in the Falklands War

 1983: Invasion of Grenada

-In 1983, Elizabeth was angered when the Reagan administration ordered the invasion of Grenada, one of her Caribbean realms, without informing her.
+After hosting US president Ronald Reagan at Windsor Castle in 1982 and visiting his California ranch in 1983, Elizabeth was angered when his administration ordered the invasion of Grenada, one of her Caribbean realms, without informing her.

-During a royal tour of The Times' offices in 1984, when asked about the miners' strike of 1984–85, Elizabeth replied that it was "all about one man" (a reference to Arthur Scargill).
+During a royal tour of The Times' offices in 1984, Elizabeth II commented on the miners' strike of 1984–85, stating that it was "all about one man" (referring to Arthur Scargill).

-In 1985, Elizabeth recalled mingling incognito with celebrating crowds in London on Victory in Europe Day, expressing her fear of being recognized.
+In 1985, Queen Elizabeth II recalled in a rare interview mingling incognito with the celebrating crowds in the streets of London on Victory in Europe Day at the end of the war.

-In July 1986, The Sunday Times reported that Elizabeth II was worried about Margaret Thatcher's economic policies, which she believed fostered social divisions.
-She was also alarmed by high unemployment, riots, the miners' strike violence, and Thatcher's refusal to sanction South Africa's apartheid regime.
+In July 1986, The Sunday Times reported that Elizabeth II was worried that Margaret Thatcher's economic policies fostered social divisions, high unemployment, riots, the violence of a miners' strike, and Thatcher's refusal to apply sanctions against the apartheid regime in South Africa.

 1986: State Visit to China